 - Experiencing a symptom of withdrawal that requires immediate medical attention.
 For example, say an individual starts having a seizure and is unable to call for help.
 There are many complications when it comes to having seizures in an at-home setting with no medication or professional assistance – many of the complications can result in fatality.

 - The duration of the symptoms.
 When left untreated, symptoms of Diazepam withdrawal typically last between three and four weeks.
 When treated in a medical detox facility, these symptoms will generally resolve in between one and two weeks.
 The quicker the symptoms of withdrawal resolve, the sooner the individual will be able to move to the next appropriate level of clinical care.

 - The severe psychological symptoms of Diazepam withdrawal can lead to serious side effects like self-harm or an increase in risk-taking behavior.
 Hallucinations are not uncommon, and many individuals who are detoxing from benzodiazepines have experienced suicidal ideation.
-At Evoke Florida, we have licensed psychiatrists on staff who can prescribe medications that will alleviate more severe psychological symptoms.
+At Evoke Wellness at Miramar, we have licensed psychiatrists on staff who can prescribe medications that will alleviate more severe psychological symptoms.

 - The reduction of post-acute withdrawal symptoms.
 This is also known as protracted withdrawal, and it can last for up to an entire year when left untreated.
 PAWS can be managed, and the length of time individual experiences these protracted symptoms can also be reduced by his or her admittance to a medical detox facility as soon as symptoms of withdrawal begin.

-At Evoke Florida, we are highly trained in drug detox processes of all varieties, including Diazepam and benzodiazepine detox.
+At Evoke Wellness at Miramar, we are highly trained in drug detox processes of all varieties, including Diazepam and benzodiazepine detox.
 Our team of highly trained medical professionals has developed a comprehensive, personalized, and integrated Diazepam detox program for men and women of all ages and walks of life.